List of heads of state of Hungary

 This article lists the heads of state of Hungary, from the Hungarian Declaration of Independence and the establishment of the Hungarian State in 1849 (during the Hungarian Revolution of 1848) until the present day.

-The current head of state of Hungary is President of the Republic Tamás Sulyok, former Chief Justice of the Constitutional Court.
-He was elected on 26 February 2024 and took office on 5 March 2024.
+The current head of state of Hungary is President of the Republic András Baka, former President of the Supreme Court.
+He was elected on 11 August 2026 and took office on 19 August 2026.

 For earlier rulers, see Grand Prince of the Hungarians, King of Hungary and List of Hungarian monarchs.